ayushProteck/rbaca/Commands.md

 ## For starting metro bundler
 > **npm start** or **npx expo start**

+## Checks your project for common issues and suggests fixes
+> npx expo doctor

 ## For showing connected devices in android
 > Press shift + a